evan-kinney/macos-extensions/README.md

 Right-click any file or folder in Finder → "Quick Actions" → "Open in Visual Studio Code"

+### Open in IntelliJ IDEA CE

+Right-click any file or folder in Finder → "Quick Actions" → "Open in IntelliJ IDEA CE"

 ### Open in iTerm

 Right-click any folder in Finder → "Quick Actions" → "Open in iTerm"